Šeri and Ḫurri: Character and iconography

 Šeri and Ḫurri were regarded as benevolent deities, and in a single text they are jointly referred to with the epithet šinurḫina, "the two righteous ones".
-A lexical list from Emar equates this term with the Sumerian word maštabba, "twins", which was used to designate pairs of apotropaic figures. Šeri is also at times attested on his own as a deity capable of mediating between petitioners and his master,but no known sources assign any individual characteristics to Ḫurri.
+A lexical list from Emar equates this term with the Sumerian word maštabba, "twins", which was used to designate pairs of apotropaic figures. Šeri is also at times attested on his own as a deity capable of mediating between petitioners and his master, but no known sources assign any individual characteristics to Ḫurri.

 In known texts Šeri and Ḫurri are consistently described as theriomorphic.
 They were regarded as the divine bulls of Teššub, the Hurrian weather god.
 They were believed to pull his chariot.
 According to Alfonso Archi, the first references to two bulls drawing the chariot of a weather god come from texts from Ebla, and it is possible Šeri and Ḫurri were only the Hurrian names of preexisting figures from the circle of Hadda of Halab attested in this text corpus.
 Depictions of a weather god in a chariot drawn by two bulls are well attested in art of both northern Syria and Anatolia.
-In Yazılıkaya, Šeri and Ḫurri might be depicted next to Teššub and his family (Ḫepat, Šarruma, Allanzu and Kunzišalli), though this conclusion is not unicersally accepted.
+In Yazılıkaya, Šeri and Ḫurri might be depicted next to Teššub and his family (Ḫepat, Šarruma, Allanzu and Kunzišalli), though this conclusion is not universally accepted.
 It is also sometimes argued that two bull-like figures from this site (reliefs 28 and 29) represent them, but due to their partially anthropomorphic appearance this is not regarded as a plausible interpretation.
 Piotr Taracha instead labels them as “bull-men standing on a symbol of the Earth and supporting a symbol of Heaven”.
 Frans Wiggermann interprets these figures as an adaptation of Mesopotamian kusarikku, and similarly concludes they are simply meant to support earth and heaven.
 Possible depictions of Šeri and Ḫurri have also been identified on an orthostat relief from Malatya and on the golden bowl of Hasanlu.